swarup-jhu/Google-Gen-AI-Academy-Carbon-Emission-Reduction-Implementation-GCP/README.md

 python agent.py
 ```

-The app runs on port `5000` by default, or the value in the `PORT` environment variable.
+The app runs on port `5000` by default as in agent.py, or the value in the `PORT` environment variable if set any.

 Open the app in your browser and send a message through the chat UI.